nextgen-user/CoolAGI/README.md

 # Open-GPT-4-PLUS
 An opensource replication of GPT-4 Plus Built on Big-AGI.

-### Try Now at https://coolagi.vercel.app/ ( Works Out of the box , No API Keys Required)
+### Try Now at https://coolagi.vercel.app/ ( Works Out of the box , API Keys already set in server.)

 ## ✨ Key Features 👊